Blazemeter/helm-crane/README.md

 ## [10.0] Changelog:

+- 1.4.0 - Added support for Pod Disruption Budgets (PDB) and SecretProviderClass integration.
+Introduced ExternalSecrets Operator support.
+Addition of testHook for faster/accurate validation of installation.
+Minor bug fixes and template enhancements.
 - 1.3.1 - Readiness and Liveness probes are now added.
 - 1.3.0 - Chart can support image-override configuration. gridProxy is in working configuration.
 Resource (CPU & MEM) limit/requests are now configurable for crane and child resources and also for ephemeral storage.
 Simplified nesting and values configuration.
 The chart can now work with non-default serviceAccount.
 Tolerations, nodeSelector and labels can be declared for Crane and child resources separately, with Major fixes & calibrations.
 - 1.2.3 - Chart can work with resource requests & limits, similarly the ephemeral storage requests & limits can be configured.